 Stargazing

-Easily reached from the Bay Area, Fresno and Los Angeles alike, Yosemite and the surrounding area is the perfect getaway.
-A place to distance yourself from the crowds, from the noise, and from the city lights.
-Whether you’re hiking solo on a backcountry trail, or parked with the family on a turnout along one of Mariposa County’s many country roads, whether you’re using the naked eye, a pair of trusty binoculars, or that brand new telescope, the night sky seems to go on forever prompting visitors to scan the heavens, take a deep breath of fresh air and announce…wow, I’ve never seen so many stars.
+Easily reached from the Bay Area, Fresno and Los Angeles alike, Yosemite and the surrounding area is great for watching the stars – a place to distance yourself from the city lights.
+Whether you’re hiking solo on a backcountry trail, or parked with the family on a turnout along one of Yosemite’s many country roads, and whether you’re using the naked eye, a pair of trusty binoculars, or that brand new telescope, the night sky seems to go on forever, prompting visitors to scan the heavens, take a deep breath of fresh air and announce…wow, I’ve never seen so many stars.

-For this month’s meteor showers, one can visit this calendar, and for all other astronomic opportunities, there is a great source of information on Yosemite.com.
+For this month’s meteor showers, one can visit this calendar, and for other astronomic opportunities, there is a great source of information on Yosemite.com.

 In August, it is not uncommon to spot amateur astronomers setting up telescopes at Glacier Point on Saturdays.
 The Yosemite Conservancy offers a few Stargazing events in Yosemite Valley as well, and we highly recommend them!